Skip to main content

 // a crossing from UserRealm(g1user) to

-// CodeRealm(gno.land/r/test/test) before
+// CodeRealm("gno.land/r/test/test") before

 // main() is called, so crossing() here